 4 Reasons to Choose Plastic Free, All Natural Fibres Over Synthetic Fibres

-One of the biggest problems our planet is facing is being caused by the choices we all make when buying our clothes.
-Manufacturers give our fabrics trade names so even when we look at the fibre content label inside our clothing it isn’t clear that it is made from plastic.
+One of the biggest problems our planet is facing is caused by the choices we all make when buying our clothes.
+Manufacturers give our fabrics trade names, so even when we look at the fibre content label inside our clothing, it isn’t clear that it is made from plastic.
 Buying clothing that is made from natural fibres is the fastest and safest way to save our planet.

 So, you think natural fibres are expensive, right?
 But what price are you willing to put on your health, your family’s health and the future of the entire planet?